 Contact A Tucson Paternity Lawyer

 The Tucson paternity lawyers at Dorris Law Group can help families understand paternity laws and protect their rights.
-We offer compassionate, knowledgeable and professional legal representation to all clients, and we communicate regularly with you throughout your case so you are never in the dark about the important legal issues affecting your life and the lives of your children.
+We offer compassionate, knowledgeable, and professional legal representation to all clients.
+We will communicate regularly with you throughout your case so you are never in the dark about the important legal issues affecting your life and the lives of your children.

 To learn more about how we can represent you in establishing paternity in Arizona, contact us online or call 520-622-4866 to schedule a free consultation for family law advice.
 We also provide many other family law services for Tucson and the surrounding areas.